 You see I lost my aunt to cancer.
 She loved walking and getting out and about and so I now walk for her.
 In a way, I walk for all of those who can’t.
 And I look out for those people wearing a pink lanyard – the ones who are currently battling cancer or who are a survivor and I spend some time alongside them.
-Thinking about my darling aunt.

-Walked in 2019, 2018, 2017, 2016 and 2015
+Walked in 2020, 2019, 2018, 2017, 2016 and 2015

 I feel such a sense of support from the walk community.
 I love coming back each year and talking with the other walkers.
 I think this event is a great way to spread awareness and raise money for research.
 I like to think that the money I raise might be the key to unlocking a breakthrough.